Making the UK greener, one house at a time

 The carbon emissions of these ships are a critical environmental concern, with the largest and most efficient cruise ships emitting about 250 gCO2 per passenger kilometre.

-Largest Cruise Ships by Size and Emissions (2024 and Beyond)
+Largest Cruise Ships by Size and Emissions (Before 2024)

 RankShip NameCruise LineYear LaunchedGross Tonnage (GT)Maximum Passenger CapacityCarbon Emissions (gCO2/pax-km)